Board of Directors

 Tim Fitzpatrick was elected to the TPEA Board in the Summer of 2019.

-Tim currently serves as an Assistant Warden of the W. J. Estelle Unit in Huntsville, Texas.
+Tim currently serves as the Senior Warden of the Wallace Pack Unit in Navasota, Texas.
 Tim commenced his career in State service with the Texas Department of Criminal Justice (TDCJ) at the Jim Ferguson Unit in Midway, Texas in 2005.
-He then passionately served on multiple facilities with differing missions to include the Goree Unit, the Byrd Unit, the Polunsky Unit, the Michael Unit and the Pam Lychner State Jail before receiving his most recent promotion.
+He then passionately served on multiple facilities with differing missions to include the Goree Unit, the Byrd Unit, the Polunsky Unit, the Michael Unit, the Pam Lychner State Jail, the W. J. Estelle Unit and the Rudd Unit before receiving his most recent promotion.

 Tim moved to Texas in 1998 and grew up in the North Houston area.
 He was accepted into the Criminal Justice Program at Sam Houston State University and graduated with his Bachelor’s Degree in 2011.

 In 2013, the College of Criminal Justice and the Correctional Management Institute of Texas at Sam Houston State University awarded Tim a scholarship to attend the Master of Criminal Justice Leadership and Management Program.
 Tim graduated with his Master’s Degree in Criminal Justice Leadership and Management in 2015.
-At the Estelle Unit, Tim is responsible for the oversight, management and leadership of over 1,000 TDCJ and State contract employees and approximately 3,148 offenders.
+At the Pack Unit, Tim is responsible for the oversight, management and leadership of over 350 TDCJ and State contract employees and approximately 1,400 inmates.

 Jan Thomas is the Director of Human Resources at the Texas Lottery Commission and is responsible for overseeing all aspects of human resources management.
 She has dedicated her career to employees and knows the importance of pay, benefits and a sound retirement system for maintaining a quality workforce in state government.
 She believes the work state employees perform is critical to maintaining a healthy Texas economy.